 A technique called balanced benchmarking provides managers with a sophisticated mechanism by which to assess and manage the effectiveness of different branches or units.

-A growing number of savvy service businesses have been investigating the use of a sophisticated linear programming technique called DEA, or data envelopment analysis.
-Authors H. David Sherman and Joe Zhu, who call DEA “balanced benchmarking,” write that the technique helps companies locate best practices not visible through other management methodologies.
-It also allows managers to test their assumptions about productivity.
+In particular, a growing number of service businesses have been investigating the use of a sophisticated linear programming technique called DEA, or data envelopment analysis.
+(In this article, we use the term “balanced benchmarking” to denote DEA.)
+The technique enables companies to benchmark and locate best practices that are not visible through other commonly used management methodologies.
+(See “The Basics of Balanced Benchmarking.”)

+Balanced benchmarking is unique both in its ability to identify paths to improve productivity and in its value as a complement to other analytic techniques.
 Balanced benchmarking simultaneously considers the multiple resources used to generate multiple services, along with the quality of the services provided.
 For example, bank branches can use six or more types of resources and provide 20 or more types of services, all of which are considered with balanced benchmarking.
-By combining this information, balanced benchmarking provides unique insights about best practices and opportunities to improve productivity and profitability.